 If you or a loved one was hurt because of the negligence of a distracted driver in Tampa, you have the right to hold that person responsible for their actions.

-A distracted driving lawyer in Tampa from Distasio Law Firm may be able to fight for your compensation while you focus on your recovery.
+A Tampa distracted driving lawyer from Distasio Law Firm may be able to fight for your compensation while you focus on your recovery.

-For a free consultation, call our firm at (813) 259-0022.
+For a free consultation, call our firm to speak with an experienced car crash attorney.
 We operate on a contingency-fee-basis with no up-front costs to our clients.

 Facts and Statistics About Distracted Driving